bontscho/dota2-chat-emoticons/README.md

 Dota 2 Chat Emoticons
 ====================

-The recently added Dota 2 Chat Emoticons from the compendium stretch goal as GIF for the use on your website/forum/etc.
+The recently added Dota 2 Chat Emoticons from the compendium stretch goal as GIF and CSS animation for the use on your website/forum/etc.

 ## Demo